Welcome to KN Aviation!

-As mentioned above, I had some of my writing and photos published in a variety of digital and print media including AIRLINE, Airliner World, Asian Aviation, and Digital Photography School.
+Over the last few years, my writing and photos have been published in a variety of digital and print media including AIRLINE, Airliner World, Asian Aviation, and Digital Photography School.
 Below are samples of my published work:

-Separately from that, I have also been quoted and featured in several media outlets:
+Additionally, I have also been quoted and featured in several media outlets including: